canonn-science/CAPIv2-Strapi/README.md

 For the Discord webhook, you will need to create a Discord Server and setup a webhook URL.
 This webhook is a work in progress but will be used to provide alerts when certain data is added.

 ## 7.4.
+Building the CAPIv2 Admin Panel

+With the new Strapi Beta versions, we can now customize and rebuild the AdminUI to our liking as such when you clone the project you will need to build this AdminUI as we do not keep it in git.

+To build simply run `yarn build`

+## 7.5.
 Start CAPIv2 for the first time

 Once it has finished setting up, you can start it once in order to create your admin user: